corpbob/OpenShiftHowToGuides/install_openshift_origin_single_node_aws.md

 - You launched an instance using CentOS 7 (x86_64) - with Updates HVM
 - You have allocated an elastic IP, which we call <elastic-ip> moving forward
 - You have associated <elastic-ip> to your running instance.
+- You need to be root to install.

-## Add the following entry to the security group
+## Add the following entry to the security group named "CentOS 7 (x86_64) - with Updates HVM..."

 <img src="images/aws_security_group_openshift.png">